About

 Eli Polsky

 Wildland fire UAS operator since 2012.
-Administratively Determined with the US Forest Service.
-Call When Needed resource with Oregon Department of Forestry.
 Founded the Collaborative after years of watching pilot data sit unused while crews worked on yesterday's picture.

 -